-Pins 1 and 2 (orange wires) of the seven-pin field I/O connector, which are internally wired to the controller's self-powered float input, can be used to externally connect a dry-contact, normally- open, minimum-stream-level float switch.
+Pins 1 and 2 (orange wires)of the seven-pin field I/O connector, which are internally wired to the controller's self-powered float input, can be used to externally connect a dry-contact, normally- open, minimum-stream-level float switch.

-Depending on which of the Float Input options has been factory-configured (Chapter A 2.6), enabling this input Chapter 4.6.3) will configure the sampling program to delay sample collection until that circuit closes and subsequently either:
+Depending on which of the Float Input options has been factory-configured (Chapter A 2.6) enabling this input (Chapter 4.6.3) will configure the sampling program to delay sample collection until that circuit closes and subsequently either:

-- continue sampling even if the float circuit reopens, or - toggle the collection of samples on and off as the rising and falling stream level closes and opens that circuit. - Due to the variety of suitable stream-level sensors that are available, contact Teledyne ISCO for more details.
+- · continue sampling even if the float circuit reopens, or - toggle the collection of samples on and off as the rising and falling stream level closes and opens that circuit. - Due to the large variety of suitable stream-level sensors that are available, contact Teledyne ISCO for which sensor is most suitable for your application.